Nikesh5888/Node-test/readme.md

-# NodeTest
+# NodeTest 1

-To run this code, you will need to have Node.js installed
+ To run this code, first make sure you have "Node.js" installed.

+ Then, create a new directory and "run npm init" to create a "package.json" file.

-Install the axios library using
+ Next, install the axios library by running

-  "npm install axios"
+ "npm install axios".

+Finally, create a new file and copy the above code into it.
+You can then run the code using the command node <filename>.js, where <filename> is the name of the file you created.

-Then, you can save the code in a file like "index.js" and run it using "node index.js"
+eg: save the code in a file like "index.js" and run it using "node index.js"

 Here is the plan for Pokémon's evolution chain: